Harydhk7/cakeshop-saas/docs/setup.md

 7. After installation, remove the `install` directory for security

-## Multi-tenant Configuration
+## Cake Shop Multi-tenant Configuration

-To configure PrestaShop for multi-tenant SaaS operation:
+To configure PrestaShop for a cake shop multi-tenant SaaS operation:

-1. Set up a domain routing system that directs different domains to the same PrestaShop installation
+1. Set up a domain routing system that directs different cake shop domains to the same PrestaShop installation

-2. Modify the PrestaShop configuration to support multiple shops:
+2. Modify the PrestaShop configuration to support multiple cake shops:
    - Go to Advanced Parameters > Multistore
    - Enable the multistore feature
-   - Create a shop group for each tenant
+   - Create a shop group for each cake shop tenant (e.g., "Sweet Delights Bakery", "Chocolate Haven")
    - Create shops within each shop group

-3. Configure separate databases for each tenant (recommended for larger installations)
+3. Configure separate databases for each cake shop tenant (recommended for larger installations)

+4. Install and customize the cake shop theme for each tenant (see [Cake Shop Theme Guide](cake-shop-theme.md))

-## AWS Deployment
+## AWS Free Tier Deployment

-See the [AWS Deployment Guide](aws-deployment.md) for detailed instructions on deploying to AWS.
+See the [AWS Free Tier Deployment Guide](aws-deployment.md) for detailed instructions on deploying to AWS using only free tier eligible resources.